Josh McCown: 2020

 Following the playoff loss, the Eagles offered McCown a role on the team's coaching staff for the 2020 season, but he declined, as he was still interested in continuing his playing career.
 On September 6, 2020, the Eagles signed McCown to their practice squad to serve as an emergency quarterback, making him the oldest practice squad player in NFL history.
+While on the Eagles' practice squad, McCown worked remotely from his home in Texas, becoming the first NFL player in history to work remotely.
+He video conferenced into team meetings, and threw the football with his sons, who were high school players.
+Tim McManus of ESPN.com speculated that McCown working remotely was due to the COVID-19 pandemic.